How to Get a Wikipedia Page for Your Company | The Discoverability Company

 For a company to qualify, it needs to have been the subject of significant, independent coverage in reliable sources.
 That typically means multiple articles in established publications like major newspapers, recognized trade publications, or authoritative online media outlets.
 Press releases do not count.
 Paid placements do not count.
 Blog posts on your own website do not count.

 The coverage needs to be about your company specifically, not just a passing mention.
 And it needs to come from publications that have no financial relationship with your company.
 This is a higher bar than most business owners expect, but it exists for a reason.
-Wikipedia is an encyclopedia, not a business directory.
+Wikipedia is an encyclopedia.
+It is fundamentally different from a business directory.

 We regularly hear from companies that tried to create their own Wikipedia page and had it deleted.
 The most common failure modes are predictable.

 First, the content reads like marketing copy.
 Wikipedia editors can spot promotional language from a mile away, and they will tag the article for deletion immediately.
 Phrases like "industry-leading," "world-class," and "innovative solutions" are red flags.
-A Wikipedia article should read like a news report, not a brochure.
+A Wikipedia article should read like a news report.
+It should never sound like a brochure.

 Second, the sources are not independent.
 If the article's references are all press releases, company blog posts, and paid media placements, Wikipedia editors will flag it as not meeting the notability guideline.
 You need genuine third-party editorial coverage.